The steam hammer

 Even up to 300 km/h is very fast, and very relaxed if you are used to such speeds, because the car runs stoically where it is supposed to, and if you have to brake it brutally, this is also done with astonishing relaxation.
 With the M Drivers' Package, they allow it to reach 305 km/h, otherwise 250 km/h.

 This is helped by the steering set-up, which is very much geared towards straight-line driving.
-When steering in one direction or the other, you have to overcome resistance (stronger or weaker depending on the setting, but always noticeable) and when steering back towards the center, you feel a kind of lock-in, which can be quite irritating.
+When steering in one direction or the other, you have to overcome resistance (stronger or weaker depending on the setting, but always noticeable) and when steering back to the center you feel a kind of lock-in, which can be quite irritating.
 However, the steering has a very direct ratio and the M5 also turns in absolutely snappily.

 The rear-axle steering works up to 1.5 degrees in both directions.
 Although this does not make the M5 completely forget its weight, it is more agile than one would expect.